 It isn’t surprising that the Apple Watch Series 4 performs well in just about everything it does.
 All the oodles of features respond incredibly fast to your touch, even little functions like a walkie talkie between Apple Watches.
 Far more functionality than the Letscom Fitness Tracker.

 The biggest boost in performance from previous models is the Series 4 propensity for health features among its other watch apps, not just simple health apps.
 Things like fall detection—EMS can be alerted—and a heart rate sensor, but lacks any sleep tracking.
+For more options with fall detection, be sure to read our guide on the best elderly smartwatches.
 You can get a read on optical heart rate by placing one finger on the bottom and the digital crown.

 Related: Apple watch gps 44mm aluminum review